-- 20. A 100-foot wetland and riparian vegetated buffer shall be maintained on the project site.
-No trees, shrubs or other woody-stemmed vegetation may be cut or otherwise disturbed within 100 feet of all wetland boundaries and the mean high water mark of Outlet Brook as shown on the Final Plans without prior written Agency authorization, except the Development Envelopes on Lots 38 and 39, where the minimum vegetative buffer shall maintained as shown on the Final Plans.
-This condition does not preclude the removal of an area up to 6 feet in width for trail maintenance or dead or diseased vegetation, rotten or damaged trees, or any other vegetation that presents a safety or health hazard. - 21.
-Within the Development Envelopes shown on the Final Plans for Lots 1-40, vegetation removal shall not exceed the maximum allowed by the Lot Development Schedules shown on Sheets L-101, L-102, and L-103. - Outside of the Development Envelopes and roadways shown on the Final Plans, no trees, shrubs or other woody-stemmed vegetation may be cut or otherwise removed on the Common Lot or on Lots 1-40 without prior written Agency authorization, except: 1) as necessary for access to the stormwater management areas on the Common Lot; 2) the removal of an area up to 6 feet in width for trail maintenance on the Common Lot; 3) the removal of an area up to 30 feet in width for driveway construction and utility installation on Lots 1-40; and 4) dead or diseased vegetation, rotten or damaged trees, or any other vegetation that presents a safety or health hazard. - 22.
+- 21. A 100-foot wetland and riparian vegetated buffer shall be maintained on the project site.
+No trees, shrubs or other woody-stemmed vegetation may be cut or otherwise disturbed within 100 feet of all wetland boundaries and the mean high water mark of Outlet Brook as shown on the Final Plans without prior written Agency authorization, except for the removal of an area up to 6 feet in width for trail maintenance or dead or diseased vegetation, rotten or damaged trees, or any other vegetation that presents a safety or health hazard. - 22.
+Outside of the Development Envelopes and roadways shown on the Final Plans, no trees, shrubs or other woody-stemmed vegetation may be cut or otherwise removed on the Common Lot or on Lots 1 40 without prior written Agency authorization, except: 1) as necessary for access to the stormwater management areas on the Common Lot; 2) the removal of an area up to 6 feet in width for trail maintenance on the Common Lot; 3) the removal of an area up to 30 feet in width for driveway construction and utility installation on Lots 1-40; and 4) dead or diseased vegetation, rotten or damaged trees, or any other vegetation that presents a safety or health hazard. - 23.
 Within the limits of all wetlands shown on the Final Plans and within 100 feet of all wetland boundaries and the mean high water mark of Outlet Brook as shown on the Final Plans, no trees, shrubs or other woody-stemmed vegetation may be cut or otherwise disturbed on Lots 42 and 43 without prior written Agency authorization, except for the removal of an area up to 6 feet in width for trail maintenance or dead or diseased vegetation, rotten or damaged trees, or any other vegetation that presents a safety or health hazard.